Rotary-Cutting Basics: Cutting, Upkeep, and Troubleshooting

-Rotary cutters allow you to make accurate cuts through multiple layers of fabric with speed and precision and speed.
-As with many techniques, the more you practice, the easier and more natural the process will become.
+Rotary cutters allow you to make accurate cuts through multiple layers of fabric with speed and precision.
+As with many techniques, the more you do it, the easier and more natural it becomes.
 Practice rotary cutting on fabric scraps until you develop confidence in your cutting accuracy.

 - To rotary-cut fabrics you need three basic pieces of equipment-a rotary cutter, acrylic ruler, and cutting mat.

 - A rotary cutter should always be used with a cutting mat designed specifically for rotary cutting.
 The mat protects the cutting surface and keeps the fabric from shifting while it's being cut.
 Cutting mats usually have one side printed with a grid and one side that's plain.
 To avoid confusion when lining up fabric with the lines printed on the ruler, some quilters prefer to use the plain side of the mat.
 Others prefer to use the mat's grid.

 - The round blade of a rotary cutter is razor-sharp.
 Because of this, be sure to use a cutter with a safety guard and keep the guard over the blade or in the locked position whenever you're not cutting.
 Rotary cutters are commonly available in multiple sizes; a good all-purpose blade is a 45 millimeter.